 Identification of common materials and their applications used in the construction of interior arrangements for various luxury aircraft and boats.
 Topics include: wood and manufactured products, finishing materials, and fasteners.
+Pre-requisites: All Required Program Admission Co-requisites: None

 CARP 1105 - Floor and Wall Framing